List of north-south arterial roads in Guelph: Hanlon Expressway

 Hanlon Expressway or Hanlon Parkway is a soon-to-become freeway in the city of Guelph.
 It consists Highway 6 (mainly) and Highway 7 at the Wellington Street interchange and beyond.
 Hanlon Expressway was supposed to go up to College Avenue, but the constructions in 1950s and 1960s brought up to this 15 km high road.
 It started up into a trumpet interchange in Hwy 401 and arrived at Guelph near Maltby Road.
 Laird Road was the first interchange to come across Hwy.
 6. To see more information, go to the highlighted link above.

 Silvercreek Parkway

 Silvercreek Parkway is a major road aligned to Hanlon Expressway on the east.
 The road was split on the south side and the north side.
 The first part of Silvercreek was near Waterloo Avenue at the interchange of Wellington Street W. It was around 900 m.
 The second part of Silvercreek was the major portion.
 At the reach of Curtis Drive, WR 39 continues until WR 51.

 Janefield Avenue

 Janefield Avenue is a road nearby the Stone Road Mall at the south end and Centennial at the north.

 Scottsdale Drive

 Scottsdale Drive is a road aligned at the Stone Road Mall near Stone Road.
 It is also a replacement of Silvercreek Parkway South.

 Alma Street

 Alma Street is a road intersecting major roads near the Downtown Area.
 The street splits at Inkerman Street (near Paisley Road).

+Gordon Street

+Gordon Street is a major north–south road extending from the downtown core to the southern city limits.
+The road used to be an alignment of Highway 6, but was bypassed due to the construction of the Hanlon Expressway.
+Gordon Street continues north through downtown as Norfolk Street and then to the northern city limits as Woolwich Street.
+The street was named by John Galt after Margaret Gordon, who was reportedly the first woman to visit Guelph.